FineUploader/fine-uploader/readme.md

             <td>acceptFiles</td>
             <td>comma-separated strings</td>
             <td>null</td>
             <td>This option is used solely by the file selection dialog.
-If you'd like to restict valid file types that appear in the
+If you'd like to restrict valid file types that appear in the
             selection dialog, you can do this here by listing valid content type specifiers.
 See the [documentation on the accept attribute of the input element](https://developer.mozilla.org/en-US/docs/HTML/Element/Input) for more information.</td>
         </tr>